robwhitaker/mmp-website/TESTING.md

 ## Expected Reader Functionality

 This is a broad overview of how the Reader application should be expected to function.
 If you notice behavior deviating from this, it is likely a bug and should be reported.
 If you encounter something questionable that isn’t covered here, feel free to treat it like a bug as well.

+If a term is unclear, check out the [terminology reference](#terminology-reference) at the end of this doc.

 ### Home Page